 A. All games shall be played in accordance with FIFA Laws, except as specifically modified by these rules.

-A. Divisions: ASK will make available multiple flights in each age group and gender.
+B. Divisions: ASK will make available multiple flights in each age group.
 The flights will distinguish themselves between teams and their developmental stages.

 4-team division – Each team plays a round robin.